hotwax/oms-documentation/krewe/Flows/SalesOrders/RxNashville.md

 When a store representative places an order for a prescription product, they enter the sale into Shopify POS with the inclusion of a unique identifier product.
 The store staff will only place the items related to the prescription order in the order, all other regular items will be placed in a separate order and fulfilled in the same fulfillment flows as other products.

 ## Order routing in HotWax
-When the order is ready to be routed in HotWax Commerce, the routing engine will only find inventory for the “Nashville prescription” product at qualifying locations in Nashville.
-As of roll out in 2023 this is only one store, 1818.
-Due to order splitting being disabled, any order with this product will always be routed to stores that also have the special product’s inventory in the OMS.
+Before an order is approved and ready to be routed in HotWax Commerce, a scheduled job will identify orders that have a special “Nashville prescription” product and move those orders to facility 1818.
 A special workflow will automatically replenish this product’s inventory in the OMS to a generous surplus every morning to ensure order flow is never interrupted.

+Simply placing the order at the facility does not reserve the facility's inventory to that order.
+Another scheduled job will use an API in the OMS to check if inventory for all items of an order are available, and if they are, the job will use another OMS API to actually reserve all the items of the order at that facility.
+If inventory for all order items is not available at the facility, the order will not be physically reserved at the facility.

+A report will be scheduled for orders that are linked to the facility but do not have actual reservations.
+This will help identify orders that require inventory to be transferred to the store inorder to be fulfilled.

 ## Syncing to NetSuite
 It is yet to be determined if this product should be included in the sync to NetSuite.
 Since the product is added during order capture and is visible in Shopify, syncing it to NetSuite would create simple reconciliation.